luas13/Machine_Learning/Multi_Layer_Neural_Network_On_XOR_&_Image/Readme.md

-with the code itself in [napolean] (http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) format, which is popular among most deep learning python programmers and is a common style guide.
+with the code itself in [napolean] (http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) format, which is popular among most deep learning python programmers and is a common style guide. <br />

-The 2 problems solved using MLNN are
+The 2 problems solved using MLNN are <br />
-1. XOR problem
+1. XOR problem <br />
-2. Find whether a given image is of Waldo or Not
+2. Find whether a given image is of Waldo or Not <br />

 Accuracy on XOR data is above 90% while on waldo image it's around 50%.
 More tweaks are needed.